-Question KI#1-Q3: Service Provider identities
+Question KI#1-Q3: Identifying the Service Providers

 A separate entity providing the subscription can according to existing solutions be PLMNs or verticals that don't have a PLMN id.
-We should agree on what extra identity or identities that are required and the different formats of these.
+We should agree on how to identify these separate entities also called Service Providers

 Question: How to identify the separate entity providing the subscription?